St Lukes mall jewellery smash and grab: Police make fourth arrest

-Police have arrested a fourth person over the brazen smash-and-grab jewellery store aggravated robbery at St Lukes mall.
+Police have arrested a fourth person over the smash-and-grab jewellery store aggravated robbery at Westfield St Lukes mall.

-The brazen daylight robbery occurred at the Westfield St Lukes shopping mall in Auckland on Sunday.

-A 17-year-old male will be facing a number of charges, including aggravated robbery, police said.
+A 17-year-old male will be facing a number of charges, including aggravated robbery, in the Auckland Youth Court today, police said.

+Detective Senior Sergeant Kathy Bostock, Auckland City Police, said police knew this was an "alarming incident for the community" and was distressing for those involved.

+"We want to assure the public that we take incidents like this extremely seriously and today's arrest shows we will hold those allegedly responsible to account.

-Three teens - two aged 18 and a 16-year-old - have already been apprehended by police.
+Three teens - two aged 18 and a 16-year-old - had previously been apprehended by police and also face youth court.

-Panicked shoppers initially thought shots had been fired at about 3.25pm on Sunday in the busy mall.
+Panicked shoppers initially thought shots had been fired about 3.25pm in the busy mall.

-It was later identified as the sound of glass breaking as thieves allegedly tried to smash their way through to items held at the Silvermoon jewellers, but were unsuccessful.
+It was later identified as the sound of glass breaking as thieves allegedly tried to smash their way through a cabinet to items held at the Silvermoon jewellers, but were unsuccessful.

 They did, however, manage to get away with "a quantity" of jewellery from the nearby Michael Hill Jewellers store, police said.